-Table 4 shows the Rotated Component Matrix.
+Table 3 also shows that the reduction of variables is acceptable since the text of the total variance shows that the remaining variables explain 62, 22% of the original variance.
+Table ?? shows the Rotated Component Matrix.
 As we can see, the SPSS grouped the variables into 3 factors.
 The first factor accounts for 25.41% of the explained variance, the second for 18.60% and the third for 18.21 (Table 3).
+According to Table ??, we can see that the variables (questionnaire responses) are condensed in the three constructs, as stated.
+In Table 5 we can see the variables grouped by factor and also the respective denomination (Label) given by us to each factor.